csaez/ibl_stuff/README.md

 #### Project overview

-Image Based Lighting Tool for Maya and Arnold render is a simple tool with a well organised user interface that allows look-development artists to easily load different IBL setups in a Maya scene.
+`IBL Stuff` is an Image Based Lighting Tool for Maya and Arnold render, it's a simple tool with a well organised user interface that allows look-development artists to easily load different IBL setups in a Maya scene.

 Once the IBL is loaded, the tool should give you the possibility to switch between IBL's and settings at any time.
 Deleting (or switching off) previous